caominhduy/TH-Flu-Modulation/README.md

 # TH-Flu
-Temperature and Humidity Modulation on Influenza Survival and Transmission
+Research on Temperature and Humidity and Modulaton of Influenza Survival and Transmission.
+Final Project for Computational Physics, University of Dallas, 2020.